oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 ### Running the Sample as a Jupyter Notebook

-1. Launch Jupyter notebook: `$jupyter notebook --ip=0.0.0.0`
+1. Launch Jupyter notebook: `jupyter notebook --ip=0.0.0.0`
-2. Follow the instructions to open the URL with the token in your browser
+2. Follow the instructions to open the URL with the token in your browser.
-3. Click the `IntelScikitLearn_Extensions_SVC_Adult.ipynb` file
+3. Click the `IntelScikitLearn_Extensions_SVC_Adult.ipynb` file.
-4. Run through every cell of the notebook one by one
+4. Run each cell of the notebook one by one.

 ### Running the Sample as a Python File